Why Tesla share price has analysts divided

 Tesla stock has been the main story of the US equity market in recent months, as shares skyrocketed 125% in the last three months alone.

 As previously reported, Tesla’s upward price momentum was likely a combination of two factors: the opening of a new factory in Shanghai and the local roll-out of its first, heavily-subsidised Tesla Model 3 cars earlier this month.

-The EV company’s reduced pricing strategy for the Model 3 has prompted analysts to go and back forth on its true market value based on the China market’s yet-to-be-proven profitability.
+But with the jury still out on how the China market will perform, the EV company’s reduced pricing strategy for the Model 3 there has also prompted analysts to go and back forth on their stock predictions.

 That’s because Tesla is ‘obviously’ playing a volume game in China, rather than one focused on margins, ‘given its frequent price change to stimulate demand’, according to JL Warren analysts.

 ‘Since locally sourced components are limited at this point and batteries are still imported from the US, the price cut to drive demand in China market will negatively impact profit,” the China-focused US equity research firm wrote in a note.

 With Tesla’s fourth quarter earnings coming out next week, analysts and investors should get a better gauge of how effective these strategies are.